aristocratious/docusaurus-mvp/docs/transformation/individual-collective-growth.md

 ### Purpose That Transcends

-The most sustainable motivation for development comes from **purpose that extends beyond yourself**:
+The most sustainable motivation for development comes from purpose that extends beyond yourself.
+This is the essence of regenerative leadership: stewarding systems in a way that allows for continuous renewal and flourishing.
+It is about:
 - Contributing to human flourishing
 - Serving life and ecological health
 - Creating conditions for future generations to thrive